demokratisches-hacker-kollektiv/NWO_Research_Network/README.md

 *Toni Cubano - IT Security Researcher*

 *Former victim who was targeted and manipulated for so long until I participated myself.
 I recognized that this was wrong and now work to expose these activities.*

+*This investigation was only possible through collaboration with an informant.*

+**Contact:**
+- Informant: informant191087@protonmail.com
+- Toni Cubano: nwofrenemies@proton.me